niksy27/Arduino/README.md

 # Arduino
 RTOS_projects
-this is a simple RTOS program to print hello on serial monitor ,blink an LED,and read the pin status of one of the port
+1)This is a simple RTOS program to print hello on serial monitor ,blink an LED,and read the pin status of one of the port 2)This is a simple RTOS program to Turn on the LED when the switch is on and turn it off whe switch is off